 Do Pore Strips Actually Remove Blackheads?
-Find Out!

 How Do Pore Strips Work?

 The main catch (because there always is one) is to not overdo it.
 Pore strips are a form of exfoliation — they remove dead skin cells and debris from your skin’s surface — and like all exfoliation products, you need to use them in moderation.
-By over-exfoliating and over-using pore strips, you run the risk of dehydrating your skin which can cause your sebaceous glands to overcompensate by producing excess oil.
+By over-exfoliating and over-using pore strips, you run the risk of dehydrating your skin, which can cause your sebaceous glands to overcompensate by producing excess oil.

 Other Ways to Minimize Pores and Remove Blackheads

-As much as the tiny adhesive strips are fun (and extremely satisfying) to use, there are better ways to minimize the appearance of pores and address blackheads, as pore strips don’t offer any long-term benefits.
+As much as the adhesive strips are fun (and extremely satisfying) to use, there are better ways to minimize the appearance of pores and address blackheads, as pore strips don’t offer any long-term benefits.
 Instead, Dr. Patel advises putting a focus on your cleansing routine to see better results than ever possible with a pore strip.

 When searching for a cleanser that will help prevent blackheads from forming, look for ingredients like benzoyl peroxide and salicylic acid.
-These acne-fighting ingredients unclog pores and help to chemically exfoliate the skin to keep dirt and dead skin cells from building up in the first place.
+These acne-fighting ingredients unclog pores and help to chemically exfoliate the skin to keep dirt and dead surface skin cells from building up in the first place.

 Photo: Chaunte Vaughn